kineticfire-labs/semver-multi/README.md

 # Purpose

-*semver-multi* automatically generates independent version numbers for multiple artifacts in the same project, helping to more clearly convey at a granular level the differences between versions of a given artifact.
+*semver-multi* automatically computes independent version numbers for artifacts in the same project, helping to more clearly express at a granular level the differences between versions of a given artifact.
 Version numbers follow the [Semantic Versioning specification](https://semver.org/) to effectively indicate the meaning about artifact changes from one version to the next.
-Standardized git commit messages, adhering to the [Conventional Commits specification](https://www.conventionalcommits.org/), solely drive the semantic version increments in a methodical and objective manner.
+Standardized Git commit messages, adhering to the [Conventional Commits specification](https://www.conventionalcommits.org/), solely drive the semantic version increments in a methodical and objective manner.

-Standardized semantic versioning helps indicate the type and level of change between two different versions such as bug fixes, new features, and backwards-compatible vs. non-backwards compatible updates.
-However, versioning at the project-level does not provide insight into the nature or degree of changes (or lack thereof) at the artifact-level.
+Semantic versioning helps indicate the type and level of change between two different versions such as new features vs. bug fixes and backwards-compatible vs. non-backwards compatible updates.
+However, typical versioning at the project-level does not provide insight into the nature or degree of changes (or lack thereof) at the artifact-level.

 Artifact-level semantic versioning indicates to your customers and your team the type and level of change between artifact versions.

-Automatic artifact semantic versioning, powered by *semver-multi*, helps accelerate your Continuous Integration & Continuous Delivery/Deployment (CI/CD) process.
+Automatic artifact semantic versioning--powered by *semver-multi*--helps automate the accurate versioning of project artifacts, thereby accelerating your Continuous Integration & Continuous Delivery/Deployment (CI/CD) process.

 *semver-multi* provides a light-weight semantic versioning capability that easily integrates into a CI/CD pipeline with a CI server:
-1. The CI server simply executes *semver-multi* with a file path to the updated repository
+1. The CI server executes *semver-multi* with a file path to the updated repository.
-1. There is no additional data that need be backed-up for recovery, beyond the git repository.
+1. There is no additional data that need be backed-up for recovery, beyond the Git repository.
-   1. The git repository stores all version information (in annotated tags) for the history of the project as well as the project definition (the `project-def.json`) at the time specific version information was generated.
+   1. The Git repository stores all version information (in annotated tags) for the history of the project as well as the project definition (e.g., the `project-def.json`) at the time specific version information was generated
    1. *semver-multi* is stateless.
 The system does not contain data to back-up for recovery purposes.
-1. No additional commit is made to record versioning information (annotated tags are used).
+1. No additional Git commit is made to record versioning information (annotated tags are used).
 1. *semver-multi* does not need to manage credentials or have access to remote systems.
-The CI server (or other entity) is responsible for accessing the remote git repository and, likely, managing credentials for that access.
+The CI server (or other entity) is responsible for accessing the remote Git repository and, likely, managing credentials for that access.

 # Problem